ungoldman/gh-release/README.md

 2. the `GH_RELEASE_GITHUB_API_TOKEN` environment variable,
 3. the `GITHUB_TOKEN` environment variable.

 If none is set it exits with an error.
 The token needs the `repo` scope.
-A convenient way to provide one locally:
+If you use the [GitHub CLI](https://cli.github.com) (`gh`), its `gh auth token` command prints a token for the account you are signed in as, which is a convenient way to provide one locally:

 ```
 export GH_RELEASE_GITHUB_API_TOKEN=$(gh auth token)